roboticist-tav/diego_documentation/docs/metaphysic/verb/loiter.md

 ## Basic Call

-The basic command for a thingy (such as a drone) to loiter is to use the `loiter_` verb, for example...
+The basic command for a thingy (such as a drone) to loiter is to use the `loiter_` verb, for example…

 ```Diego
 loiter_robot()_me();